 A huge proponent of the Four Pillars approach to ending drug abuse, Campbell ran for Mayor when he felt this strategy was being neglected.
 In 2002 he was elected by the citizens of Vancouver under the banner of the Coalition of Progressive Electors (COPE) in what was a landslide election.
 Carrying on the legacy of his predecessor Philip Owen, Mayor Campbell spearheaded the approval and establishment of North America’s first legal safe injection site and continued to champion the Four Pillars Drug strategy.
 In addition to drug and crime prevention, he was also instrumental in the successful Vancouver bid to host the 2010 Winter Olympic and Paralympic Games.

 In August 2005, Campbell was summoned to the Senate of Canada by Prime Minister Paul Martin.
 As a Senator, Campbell has continued his work on drug policy, mental health, and aboriginal issues.

 In 2009, Campbell co-authored a book titled A Thousand Dreams: Vancouver's Downtown Eastside and the Fight for its Future with Neil Boyd and Lori Culbert.

 He holds a Masters Degree in Business Administration (MBA) from City University in Vancouver.

-Senator Campbell is currently the Deputy Chair of the Standing Senate Committee on National Finance and a Member of the Standing Senate Committees on Internal Economy, Budgets and Administration; and Banking, Trade and Commerce.
+Senator Campbell is currently a Member of the Standing Senate Committees on Internal Economy, Budgets and Administration; and Banking, Trade and Commerce.